-Siempre En Domingo is an independent online music magazine brought to you by the creative mind of music historian, Jenny Morgan.
+Siempre En Domingo is an independent online music magazine brought to you by the creative mind of music historian, Jae Morgan.
 My mission is to celebrate Latin pop and rock music and bring this wonderful music to the English-speaking world through documenting the musical past of Latin Pop Music with articles, reviews, and opinions.

 In The Beginning